hargoniX/master/thesis/thesis.typ

 An increasingly popular approach to tackling this challenge is the use of @ITP systems such as Isabelle @isabelle, Lean @lean4, and Rocq @rocq.
 However, developing correctness proofs in these systems at the same time as developing definitions and theorem statements can turn out to be quite frustrating.
-Often times definitions turn out to be subtly wrong or hypotheses in theorems need to be strengthened to make them provable.
+Often times definitions turn out to be subtly wrong, or hypotheses in theorems need to be strengthened to make them provable.
 This problem can be partially mitigated through the use of counterexample-finding techniques.
 These techniques can help users identify such issues early, before significant time is wasted on unprovable goals.